-What therapy you get is as important as what therapist you choose.
+The type of therapy you get is as important as which therapist you choose.
 You need someone you trust and you need methods that actually provide solutions.
-Whether you realize it of not, most therapists have a couple of go-to approaches that fit their style.
-I like to do things a little differently and choose from a vast array of skills and methods that best fit YOU.

 That is why I developed WHaT Therapy (short for Whole Human Theory Therapy or Whole Human Therapy.)

-It’s is an approach to counseling and coaching that developed from over 20 years of methods research, brain-science study and application, and personality typology assessment.
-It guides the approach to therapy because IT WORKS no matter who you are or how you’re made.
+It is an approach that developed from over 20 years of methods research, brain-science study and application, and personality typology assessment.
+IT WORKS no matter who you are or how you’re made.

 WHaT Therapy is: